 Fall 2018 · Drawing performance / ML experiment

 A collaboration with my 12 year-old-self is a live-drawing performance piece.
-While I draw, machine learning models continuously transfer the styles of my childhood art onto my live drawings, allowing me to create artifacts "in collaboration" with my younger self.
+While I draw, machine learning models trained on my childhood art continuously transfer those styles onto my live drawings, allowing me to create artifacts "in collaboration" with my younger self.

 I remember the age of 11-12 (during the years 2007-2008) as one of the most artistically prolific periods of my life.
 As a kid, I loved to draw - and specifically drew a lot of digital fanart of my favorite animated shows, like Avatar: The Last Airbender and Naruto.